quacksouls/bitburner/data/hgw/pserv.md

 1. Starts in BN1.1.
 1. 20 Hack and default values in other stats.
-1. Start with $224.3m.
+1. Start with $29.812b.
-1. Installed the Augmentation `CashRoot Starter Kit` which allows us to start with `BruteSSH.exe`.
+1. Installed the Augmentation `CashRoot Starter Kit` which allows us to start with the program `BruteSSH.exe`.
-1. Manually purchased the TOR router and the `FTPCrack.exe` program.
+1. Manually purchased the TOR router and the program `FTPCrack.exe`.

+For extra money, run the scripts `/cct/solver.js` and `nuke.js`.
+Can take a while for your money to increase because you are relying on money from solving Coding Contracts.
+The save file `pserv.json` has money obtained from legitimate means, instead of cheating in the money.

 Use the script [`pserv.js`](../../src/test/hgw/pserv.js) to prep a target server and hack a specific amount of money from the target.
 We note the time required